AdityaSinhasane/devTinder-/homework.md

 - Install validator
 - Explore validator library functions and use validator functions for password, email, photoURL
 - NEVER TRUST req.body

+- Validate data in signup API
+- Install bcrypt package
+- Create passwordHash using bcrypt.hash() and save the user with encrypted password.